 We don’t travel without insurance.
 It’s a personal choice that has paid off well for us.

-New Zealand covers visitors injured here; however, visitors still need their own insurance for illness, property loss or disrupted air travel.
-We always start with World Nomads for our own travel insurance.
+New Zealand covers visitors injured here; however, visitors should not overlook travel insurance for illness, property loss, or disrupted air travel.

 New Zealand travel tips: bars and restaurants